-The practice platform is currently working on three projects.
+The practice platform has recently worked on three projects:

 Health4LGBTI: Reducing health inequalities experienced by LGBTI people